WeblateOrg/weblate/docs/admin/optionals.rst

 The module automatically hooks into Weblate and sets the exported repository URL in the :ref:`component`.
-The repositories are accessible in the ``/git/`` path of the Weblate, for example ``https://example.org/git/weblate/master/``:
+The repositories are accessible under the ``/git/`` part of the Weblate URL, for example ``https://example.org/git/weblate/master/``:

 .. code-block:: sh